-Thousands of service members and veterans—though just a fraction of the US military and veteran population— have found that creative arts and nature activities bring them relief from symptoms of anxiety, depression, PTSD, and traumatic brain injury.
-In health care and community settings, veterans are discovering vital outlets for expression and pathways to purpose and joy through activities such as writing, gardening, performing music, hiking, painting, and fishing.
+Thousands of veterans have found that creative arts and nature activities provide relief from symptoms of anxiety, depression, post-traumatic stress, and traumatic brain injury.
+In healthcare and community settings, veterans have discovered vital outlets for expression and pathways to purpose and joy through activities such as writing, gardening, performing music, hiking, painting, and fishing.

 A growing body of research has demonstrated the therapeutic value of the arts and spending time in nature.
 Below are selected studies: